mxahan/mxahan.github.io/_posts/2021-05-12-DNN_Architectures_Losses_Papers.md

 ## 2022

+1. Chen, T., Zhang, Z., Cheng, Y., Awadallah, A., & Wang, Z. (2022).
+The Principle of Diversity: Training Stronger Vision Transformers Calls for Reducing All Levels of Redundancy.
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 12020-12030).

 1. Chan, S. C., Santoro, A., Lampinen, A. K., Wang, J. X., Singh, A., Richemond, P. H., ... & Hill, F. (2022).
 Data Distributional Properties Drive Emergent Few-Shot Learning in Transformers. arXiv preprint arXiv:2205.05055.
   - In-context learning emerges when the training data exhibits particular distributional properties such as *burstiness* (items appear in clusters rather than being uniformly distributed over time) and having *large numbers of rarely occurring classes*.
     - ‘in-context learning’: output is conditioned on a context. (kinda meta learning.)